CLIP Brings Better Features to Visual Aesthetics Learners: CSKD: CLIP-based Semi-supervised KD

 \subsection{Phase I: CLIP-based Feature Alignment (CFA)}

-In this section, we use the off-the-shell CLIP image encoder to adjust the feature distribution of task-specific backbones because, as was already mentioned, the feature collapse problem of CLIP has been alleviated by the plenty of training picture-text pairings.
-In this way, only unlabeled data is needed because closer feature representations rather than similar logit outputs are what are crucial.
-The pipeline of CFA phase is illustrated on the left side of Fig. \ref{fig:pipeline}.
+This section details our use of the pre-trained CLIP image encoder to refine the feature representation of IAA task-specific backbones, as shown in the left panel of Fig. \ref{fig:pipeline}.
+As previously noted, CLIP's feature collapse issue has been mitigated through extensive training on image-text pairs.
+Our approach focuses on aligning feature representations rather than logit outputs, thus requiring only unlabeled data.

-Specifically, we first create a multi-source unlabeled dataset of around 3M images from ImageNet \cite{deng2009ImageNet} (1.2M) and OpenImages \cite{kuznetsova2020open} detection subset (1.9M).
-Then, given a pre-trained backbone (for example, Swin-Base-In21k from timm \cite{rw2019timm}), we can further align the representation maps between CLIP image encoder and the given backbone (followed by a MLP projector) via a cosine similarity based alignment loss,
+Specifically, we construct a multi-source unlabeled dataset comprising approximately 3M images: 1.2M from ImageNet \cite{deng2009imagenet} and 1.9M from OpenImages \cite{kuznetsova2020open} detection subset.
+Given a pre-trained backbone (we adopt Swin-Base-In21k from timm \cite{rw2019timm}) as a student model, we can align the representation maps between the CLIP image encoder and the given backbone (followed by an MLP projector) via a cosine similarity based alignment loss,

-where $\bm{x}_1$ and $\bm{x}_2$ are the CLS token of CLIP and the projected feature of the given backbone, respectively.
-And $\epsilon$ is a constant that is usually set to $1e-8$ to avoid zero dividing.
+where $\bm{x}_1$ represents the CLS token of CLIP, $\bm{x}_2$ denotes the projected feature of the given backbone, and $\epsilon$ is a constant that is usually set to $1e-8$ to avoid zero dividing.
+Discussions about the feature representations before and after alignment are given in Section II.A in Supplementary Material.

-Notably, we train three backbones (e.g., Swin-Base \& MV2) in this way for the following phase, referred to as CFA teacher and CFA student, respectively.
-Discussions about the feature representations before and after alignment are given in Section \ref{sec:attention_ana}.
+Notably, we train different backbones (e.g., Swin-Base \& MV2 \cite{sandler2018mobilenetv2}) in this way for the following phase, referred to as CFA teacher and CFA student models, respectively.